Mortgage Life Loan

 The lending organization (called lender or creditor) will then set the amount of the loan according to the following 3 criteria:

-The creditor may refuse the loan if, for example, he considers that the property may lose its value.
+The creditor may refuse the loan if he believes, for example, that the property may lose its value.

-If the application is accepted, the total amount of the loan does not correspond to the value of the collateral, but only to a part.
+If the application is accepted, the total amount of the loan does not correspond to the value of the asset provided as security, but only to a part.
 In general, the loan granted varies between 15% and 75% of the value of the property.

 Warning